SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_includes/html-panel-kuduexec-install.md

 </div>

 <div class="alert alert-danger">
-Windows Azure Web Sites is a shared environment.
+Microsoft Azure Web Sites is a shared environment.
 The context of command line access is contained within a sandbox.
 </div>